theochem/horton/doc/tech_dev_git.rst

     $ ~/.../horton:master> git checkout -b bar
     $ ~/.../horton:bar>

-   Make sure that are on the right branch before starting to implement the new feature `bar`.
+   Make sure that you are on the right branch before starting to implement the new feature ``bar``.
 (Try to pick a more meaningful branch name based on the feature you are implementing.)

 4. Now you are in the right place to start making changes to the source code,